bcgov/platform-developer-docs/src/docs/app-monitoring/user-defined-monitoring.md

 - [Checking sysdig teams and dashboards](https://docs.developer.gov.bc.ca/sysdig-monitor-setup-team/#review-your-monitoring-dashboards)
 - [Creating sysdig alert](https://docs.developer.gov.bc.ca/sysdig-monitor-create-alert-channels/#creating-an-alert)

-## Monitor user-defined projects
+## Monitor user-defined projects using Alertmanager

-To monitor your own projects, by using the OpenShift Container Platform web console.
+Technical preview for our Openshift Clusters (OCP 4.10).
+It is possible to set up Alertmanager rule for a user-defined projects so that the granted user(s) by the monitoring-rules-edit role can create, modify, and deleting PrometheusRule custom resources for their project.
+It's coming with OCP 4.11.

 ## References